AviatrixSystems/Controller-HA-for-AWS/README.md

  Search for CloudFormation.
 ```

-6. At the CloudFormation page, Select Create stack.
+10. At the CloudFormation page, Select Create stack.

-7. On the next screen, Select `Upload a template to Amazon S3`.
-Click on `Choose file`, and then select `aviatrix-aws-quickstart-with-ha.json` from directory `Controller-HA-for-AWS-master` created in Step 2.
+11. On the next screen, Select `Upload a template to Amazon S3`.
+Click on `Choose file`, and then select `aviatrix-aws-existing-controller-ha.json` from directory `Controller-HA-for-AWS-master` created in Step 2.

-8. Click next.
+12. Click next.

-9. On the Stack Name textbox, Name your Stack -> Something like *AviatrixController*
+13. On the Stack Name textbox, Name your Stack -> Something like *AviatrixHa*

-10. Select the following parameters:

-  * VPC
-  * Subnet
-  * KeyPair Name
-  * Elastic IP
-  * S3 Bucket(enter name of S3 bucket created in prerequisite steps)

-11. Click next
+14. Enter the parameters as per description.
+Click next.

-12. Specify your options/tags/permissions as per your policies, when in doubt just click next.
+15. Specify your options/tags/permissions as per your policies, when in doubt just click next.

-13. On the review page, scroll to the bottom and check the button that reads:
+16. On the review page, scroll to the bottom and check the button that reads:
 *I acknowledge that AWS CloudFormation might create IAM resources with custom names.*

-14. Click on Create.
+17. Click on Create.

-15. Verify that the instance, roles and policies has been created and associated accordingly.
+18. Wait for status to change to `CREATE_COMPLETE`.
+If fails, debug or contact Riverbed support.

-16. Enjoy!
-You are welcomed!
+19. Enjoy!
+You are welcome!

 ### Caveats: